0b01/rickyhan.com/_posts/2019-12-24-how-to-simulate-market-microstructure.md

 # The first simulator: Poisson Process

-Avellaneda-Stoikov model of orderflow intensity is used to model fill probability.
-This is technically not a microstructure simulator but does work as a simulator for backtests.
+Avellaneda-Stoikov's model of orderflow intensity is used to estimate probability of execution.
+It doesn't simulate microstructure but works for backtests.
 The model is based on market dynamics and requires 2 parameters that can be estimated using tick data.

 The idea is: arrival rate of MOs matching posted depth $$\delta$$ at time $$t$$ iis modeled by a Poisson Process with intensity